aoloe/php-senape/README.md

 Version 1.0 will be released as soon as it is good enough for my own current needs.
 Further development depends on your contribution and my future needs.

+## Tutorial

+### Rendering the comments from PHP

+### Centralizing the PHP rendering

+### Rendering through client side javascript

+## Contributing

+For now, the best you can do is to have a look at the `TODO:` in the code.

+Second best is choosing one of the _unchecked_ items in the todo list included in this README file.

+Before working on anything, please add a matching ticket in the issue tracker stating that you will write on it, fork, create a new branch and make a pull request when you're done.

 ## Implementation details

 ### Submitting a comment